int34n0s/kik-pok-game/godot/README.md

 The most important part: player interaction with the world.
 What can be changed by the player?
 How much freedom he has, etc.

+Yeah, and one more: there is a need for the world to be generated on the serve side, based on the client preset.